To enable passenger growth, Strukton worked on improving train connections from and to the Dutch city of Groningen.

 To facilitate the growing number of passengers, various works were carried out at and around the railway stations.
 The tracks between Groningen Main Station and Groningen Europapark Station have undergone rigorous changes.
 The former trainyard south of the railway station was relocated to a new area called “De Vork”, on the outskirts of the city.
 This created room for a fourth railway track between the stations, allowing for more trains.
 In addition, regional trains and intercity trains have their own rail network, enabling them to enter and leave the station more easily.

-Groningen Europapark Station and Groningen Main Station have undergone changes.
+Groningen Europapark Station has undergone changes.
 Groningen Europapark Station has an extra platform enabling trains from Leeuwarden, Delfzijl and Roodeschool to also stop here.
-In addition, Groningen Main Station has undergone a major transformation.
-Three tunnels were built beneath the station for passengers, cyclists and buses.
+In addition, Groningen Main Station underwent a major transformation.
+Three tunnels wer built beneath the station for passengers, cyclists and buses.
 These tunnels are accessible 24 hours a day and improve the connection between the Rivierenbuurt district and the city centre.
 Trees have been planted and the historic vault heads have been given a more prominent place.

 New tracks allow more trains to travel from and to Groningen.
 In addition, the changes to Groningen Main Station provide better public transport connections to the city.
 The aim of these changes is to ensure that Groningen remains accessible now and in the future so it can facilitate the growing number of passengers.